ravisiyer/scrape-blogger-post/README.md

 *Note: The script will abort if the generated or specified filename already exists to prevent overwriting.*

-#### Building a Minified and Bundled Version
+#### Challenges Faced In Building a Single-File Version

-For a smaller file size and faster startup, you can create a minified and bundled version of the scraper.
-This process combines all dependencies into a single file in the `dist` folder.
+The addition of the `yargs` package (suggested by Gemini), while simplifying command-line argument handling, introduced a challenge in creating a single, bundled `.js` file for distribution.
+The `esbuild` tool succeeded in creating the single .js file but I encountered runtime errors when trying to run the single .js file.

+I explored various `esbuild` configurations and attempted a solution using Webpack based on instructions from both Gemini and ChatGPT, but was unable to create a truly self-contained file.

+The current `build.js` script successfully resolves this issue by externalizing `yargs` from the bundle.
+While the `esbuild` build succeeds and the resulting `dist/scrapeBlogPost.js` file runs correctly, it means the user must first run `npm install` for the project.
+The Node.js runtime then locates the `yargs` package in the `node_modules` directory one level up from the `dist` folder.

+The primary advantage of this bundled version is that it combines the main script with other large dependencies like `axios` and `cheerio` into a single, optimized file, which can slightly improve startup performance.

 To create the build, ensure `esbuild` is installed as a dev dependency, then run the following command:

     npm run build
-This will generate an optimized `scrapeBlogPost.js` file in the `dist` directory.
+This will generate an optimized `scrapeBlogPost.js` file in the `dist` directory that does not include the `yargs` package.

 #### Using a Command to Run the Bundled Version